glenndehaan/ggpp/README.md

-  -V, --version          output the version number --registry <registry>  sets a temporary registry for the current command --project <project>    sets a temporary project for the current command -d, --debug            output debugging information -h, --help             output usage information
+  -V, --version          output the version number --registry <registry>  sets a temporary registry for the current command --project <project>    sets a temporary project for the current command --auth <code>          sets the authentication code for the server/sets the authentication code for uploading/deleting patches to the server
+  -d, --debug            output debugging information -h, --help             output usage information

 Commands:
-  list                   list all available patches for the current project configuration create <description>   creates a new patch and uploads that to the repository delete <id>            removes a patch from the repository server                 starts the registry server
+  init                   initializes a project configuration within the current directory list                   list all available patches for the current project configuration download [id]          downloads one or all patches for the current project create <description>   creates a new patch and uploads that to the repository delete <id>            removes a patch from the repository server                 starts the registry server